 - Recycle any paper and card using your blue paper and card box.
 Please see our further page below for any ‘unusual Christmas Suspects’ you might be unsure about.

 - Use your pink recycling sack for all your household plastic packaging, food and drink cans, and glass bottles and jars.
-For further information regarding the recycling schemes and collection datesplease vist our Kerbside Collection homepage.
+Visit our Kerbside Collection pages for further information regarding the recycling schemes and collection dates.
 Please see our further page below for any ‘unusual Christmas Suspects’ you might be unsure about.